 The City of Aventura and the YMCA are committed to meeting the needs of all students enrolled in our programs and we will continue to provide the best program possible through the support of our school relationships, staff development, and support from your family.

 The YMCA is considered a contracted provider within the afterschool setting and all of our staff have to go through multiple screening processes including Level 2 background screening through the Miami Dade County Public Schools (MDCPS) Fingerprinting Office.

 Just as our employees are required to have clearance to work inside the public schools, any and all outside providers must go through the same process with the school prior to providing any support/programs within the MDCPS system.
 Examples of these additional services may include but are not limited to social workers, tutors, therapists, sports vendors, etc.

-If you currently have, or are thinking of, having a Private Service Provider deliver services during the summer care program hours the parent/service provider must be made in writing on FM-7514 (Application for Public-Private Collaboration), pursuant to the Florida Senate Bill 1108 (effective as of July 1, 2013).
+If you currently have, or are thinking of, having a Private Service Provider deliver services during the afterschool care program hours the parent/service provider must be made in writing on FM-7514 (Application for Public-Private Collaboration), pursuant to the Florida Senate Bill 1108 (effective as of July 1, 2013).

 Registration – Online Only